 Dr McTaggart is a director of Suncorp Group, former Chairman of the Audit Committee, a member of the People and Remuneration Committee and a director of the Group's New Zealand licensed entities.
-He is currently Chairman of Spark Infrastructure RE Limited, Chairman of SunCentral Maroochydore and serves on the Australian National University Council and the Expert Advisory Panel, Indigenous Home Ownership Capital Funding.
+He is currently Chairman of Spark Infrastructure RE Limited, recent past Chairman of SunCentral Maroochydore and serves on the Australian National University Council, is Chairman of Indigenous Business Australia Asset Management (IBAAM) and a member of the Expert Advisory Panel, Indigenous Business Australia Legislative Change Project.